-One of the first steps to take when starting a company in California is to conduct a search for companies in California.
-The California Secretary of State maintains an organized registry of California business entities that exist or have been dissolved.
+Starting a business in California requires conducting a search for companies in the state.
+The California Secretary of State maintains an organized registry of business entities that exist or have been dissolved.
 The database is free to use and makes it easy to search for existing companies or to query an available business name.
 Names can be checked for availability by searching the California Secretary of State's database of business names.